microsoft/jacdac/services/_system.md

 A friendly name that describes the role of this service instance in the device.

+    const specification_url?: string @ 0x108

+URL pointing to the markdown specification of a custom service.

 ## Events

 Events codes are 8-bit and are subdivided as follows: